any-docs/css/content/guides/flexible_box_layout/use_cases/index.md

 Some things that you might want to try in this live example relate to the different ways you might want to constrain the media object in your design.

-To prevent the image from growing too large, you should add a {{cssxref("max-width")}} to the image.
+To prevent the image from growing too large, you should add a `max-width` to the image.
 As that side of the media object uses the initial values of flexbox, it can shrink, but not grow, and uses a `flex-basis` of auto.
-Any {{cssxref("width")}} or `max-width` applied to the image will become the `flex-basis`.
+Any `width` or `max-width` applied to the image will become the `flex-basis`.

 ```css
 .image img {